A. League & Divisions

 m.
 Pitching mask rule – New 2019 Season – If pitching it is mandatory to wear a mask.
 If choose to not wear a mask you are removed from the pitching position.
 If you continue then you will be ejected for unsportsmanlike conduct.

 n.
-Designated runner for the pitcher – New 2019 Season – At the start of the game a teammate is designated as the designated runner for the pitcher.
-This time is for the pitcher to put his or her gear on to be ready to pitch next inning.
+Designated runner for the pitcher – New 2019 Season – A runner for the pitcher is allowed and can be anyone.
+They require 2 pieces of equipment(facemask and shin pads or face mask and chest protector for example) This time is for the pitcher to put his or her gear on to be ready to pitch next inning.
 This designated runner does not count against your teams courtesy runners for the game.
 Male pitchers can choose either a male or female in coed.
-Female pitchers must choose a female DR. Requirements to get a designated runner – Must have 2 outs, must have pitched the previous inning.
+Female pitchers must choose a female DR.

 F. Ground Rules